-The exponential function (y=ex) is a definable amount of change – a very useful function for defining the “step-size of incremental change”.
+The exponential function (y=ex) is a definable amount of incremental change – a very useful function for defining the “unit step-size of incremental change”.

 [If you hate any form of maths, what follows is not for you.
 But if you can track some basic algebra and understand a little mathematical terminology, what follows is worth the read; because as it turns out, the concept of “incremental step-size” is quite an important idea if you want to understand how to build a universe…]

 A Quick Intro